cisagov/manage.get.gov/docs/dev-practices/code_review.md

 ## Code Review

+Pull requests should be titled in the format of `#issue_number: Descriptive name ideally matching ticket name - [sandbox]` Any pull requests including a migration should be suffixed with ` - MIGRATION`

 After creating a pull request, pull request submitters should:
 - Add at least 2 developers as PR reviewers (only 1 will need to approve).
 - Message on Slack or in standup to notify the team that a PR is ready for review.